 Customers also appreciate how quickly this system is installed in a home -- which is done with minimal removal of the slab.
 All removed concrete is restored during the installation.

 Our French drain systems are a key part of a complete basement waterproofing system, and help to provide a permanent solution for flooding.
 Our dealers are typically able to install a complete system in less than two days.

-We provide free on-site cost quotes to homeowners throughout our Pennsylvania, Delaware, Maryland and New Jersey service area, including Baltimore, Wilmington, Philadelphia, surrounding areas such as Newark, West Chester, Camden, New Castle, Coatesville, Downingtown, Cherry Hill, and nearby.
+We provide free on-site cost quotes to homeowners throughout our Pennsylvania, Delaware, and Maryland service area, including Baltimore, Wilmington, Philadelphia, surrounding areas such as Newark, Baltimore, Lancaster, Parkville, Bel Air, New Castle, Dundalk, and nearby.

 The WaterGuard® Below-Floor Drain System is designed with a built-in wall flange, which extends up your basement wall by 3/8".